 An information model describes the logical structure of information in a system.
-This paper proposes that the information model is used as the basis of tests by using a mapping from snapshot patterns and filmstrips, expressed in terms of the information model, in order to generate tests on the implementation under test.
-This section describes the features of snapshot patterns.
+This paper proposes that the information model is used as the basis of tests by using a mapping from snapshot patterns and filmstrips, expressed in terms of the information model, to an information model in order to generate tests on the implementation under test.
+This section describes the features of snapshot patterns (note the implementation mapping is outside the scope of this paper).